hzqst/metamod-fallguys/README.md

 ---- svencoop.exe (or svends.exe / svends_run.sh / svencoop.sh)
 ```

-3. If you had installed metamod-core and metamod-plugins (which was loaded by metamod-core) from other sources such as [Bots-United's metamod-p](https://github.com/Bots-United/metamod-p) or (jkivilin's metamod-p)[https://github.com/jkivilin/metamod-p], you will have to add those metamod-plugins back to `plugins.ini` which was overwritten in step (1).
+3. If you had installed metamod and metamod-plugins (which was loaded by metamod) from other sources such as [Bots-United's metamod-p](https://github.com/Bots-United/metamod-p) or [jkivilin's metamod-p](https://github.com/jkivilin/metamod-p), you will have to add those metamod-plugins back to `plugins.ini` which might be overwritten in step (1).

 4. You should either